jwasinger/eth-selfdestruct-analysis/README.md

 From genesis to block 12,799,316 (the time period looked at in the [previous analysis work](https://nbviewer.org/github/adompeldorius/selfdestruct-analysis/blob/main/analysis.ipynb)), there were 11304 contracts which created and redeployed child contracts, 69102 addresses which were re-inited one or more times.

 Since London (block 12,965,000), 34 contracts redeployed child contracts, 233 contracts created ephemeral contracts at 97266 addresses, 235 addresses had multiple non-ephemeral contracts deployed at them.
+1279 addresses where ephemeral contracts executed were re-inited.

 Of all re-inited addresses and creators of re-inited addresses, 83 had nonzero Ether balances.
 Here are twenty addresses with the largest balances: